Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved

 The decomposition of the \ce{[{A336}]2[UO2Cl4]} luminescence spectra has been performed by Reiller~{\etal}~\cite{reillerA336termodynamics}.
-The poor resolution of the presently used apparatus did not allow to resolve well some of the transitions, and revealed only the wide components.
-Moreover, a difference of the relative intensities is observed around \SI{20295}{\per\cm} in $n$-dodecane due to the long gate width selected for our measurements and small deviations, as the spectrum was predicted by a Lorentzian fit (Table~S1 in ESI).
-The spectrum in $n$-dodecane is shifted to the blue side by \SI{30}{\per\cm}, compared to the one in acetone, and only by \SI{5}{\per\cm} with respect to the one in \ce{[Bu3MeN][Tf2N]} ionic liquid~\cite{sornein2006uranyl}.
-Thus, from the measurements, one can conclude that neither the counter-ion nor the type of solvent have any significant influence on the position of maxima of the luminescence bands.
+The resolution of the presently used apparatus did not allow good resolution of some of the transitions and revealed only the wide components which cover several vibronic progressions in one peak.
+Moreover, a difference in the relative intensities is observed at around \SI{20295}{\per\cm} in $n$-dodecane due to the long gate width selected to collect more luminescence signals in our measurements.
+The spectrum in $n$-dodecane is shifted to the blue side by \SI{30}{\per\cm}, in comparison to that in acetone, and only by \SI{5}{\per\cm} with respect to that in \ce{[Bu3MeN][Tf2N]} ionic liquid~\cite{sornein2006uranyl}.
+Thus, from the measurements, one can conclude that neither the counterion nor the type of solvent has any significant influence on the position of maxima of the luminescence bands.
 The change in the relative intensities of the transitions along the vibronic progression has been attributed by Sornein~{\etal}~\cite{sornein2006uranyl} to the formation of \ce{C\bond{-}H\bond{...}Cl} hydrogen bonding between the chloride of the \ce{[UO2Cl4]^{2-}} moiety and a hydrogen atom of a cation present in the ionic liquid.
 As we are using an aprotic solvent (\textit{n}-dodecane), this effect may also be present in our uranyl tetrachloride sample.